benp0908/episerver-1/README.md

 ## Breaking Changes

 Breaking changes are important updates to the template that you should do on your server, as otherwise it may stop functioning.
-The last breaking change is on July 2nd, 2018.
+The last breaking change is on December 30th, 2018.
 If you've made a private server before that day, it may no longer work without this update.
 See `CHANGELOG.md` for details.

 ## OpenShift